Vinodh-Machireddy/ml/MLflow.md

 - Production deployment

 ### Who handles experiment tracking?
 “In our project, Data Scientists log experiments using MLflow inside Kubeflow Pipelines.
-As an MLOps Engineer, I set up and managed the MLflow tracking server,  I configured aws S3 for artifact store, integrated it with CI/CD, and implemented model promotion workflow from staging to production.”
+As an MLOps Engineer, I set up and managed the MLflow tracking server,  I configured aws S3 for artifact store, Configured backend store (DB) for metadata, integrated it with CI/CD, and implemented model promotion workflow from staging to production.”

 Components:
 MLflow → Runs inside EKS (Deployment)